 The Phone Hybrid and Trans-Hybrid Loss

 This article discusses considerations for POTS hybrids.
-It's a short survey of the history of the hybrid, it's glorious advantages, and it's limitations.
+It's a short survey of the history of the hybrid, its glorious advantages, and its limitations.

 Understanding the Hybrid

 Throughout history, POTS technology has presented a special challenge to the average broadcast engineer.
-A POTS phone line consists of a single twisted pair of wires which carries all of the signaling voltages as well as both of the callers' voices.
+A POTS phone line consists of a single twisted pair of wires which carry all of the signaling voltages as well as both of the callers' voices.
 In a broadcast situation, if the audio on the phone line were placed on the air unaltered, there would be two instances of the host's voice reaching the console: One instance from the microphone in the studio and the other instance from the phone line itself.
 This creates echoes and comb-filtering as the two instances are mixed together at the console.
 Herein lies the problem.

 The solution to this problem is a hybrid.
-In a general sense, a hybrid is a device that takes the input signal and applies it to the phone line out of phase and time aligned.
+In a general sense, a hybrid is a device that takes the input signal and applies it to the phone line out of phase and time-aligned.
 This nulls the undesired audio from the phone line and leaves only the desired audio.
 This sounds like a simple task, but there are many factors at hand that make doing this a challenge.

 Originally, transformers were used in a hybrid configuration with an extra winding that could be configured out of phase.
 This is called a passive hybrid and only guarantees a few dB of isolation.
 Digital Signal Processing eventually arrived on the scene making active hybrids, like the ones from Telos, possible.